hannobraun/braun-embedded.com/content/_index.md

         <p><strong>member</strong></p>
     </div>
     <p>
-        Works on supporting Rust on ST's STM32 microcontrollers.
+        Community group focused on Rust support for the STM32 line of microcontrollers.
+I've been invited to co-maintain the <a href="https://github.com/stm32-rs/stm32f7xx-hal">STM32F7</a> and <a href="https://github.com/stm32-rs/stm32l0xx-hal">STM32L0</a> HALs.
     </p>
 </div>